dawnlye/Multiplication-Tables/README.md

 # Basic Arithmetics
-This is a Jupyter Notebook that explains the concept of multiplication in mathematics.
+This is a Jupyter Notebook that explains the fundamental arithmetic operations in mathematics.
+It will include the concept of multiplication.